soltex1/Goodreads-Price-Tracker/README.md

 Goodreads Price Tracker (backend)
 =
-:orange_book:

-This is a price tracker for your books listed on Goodreads as `want-to-read`.
+:orange_book: This is a price tracker for your books listed on [GoodReads](https://www.goodreads.com/) as `want-to-read`.

 Stores available: